derek-knox/Coding-For-Designers/Structure Style Behavior/Behavior.md

 Now is a good time to explicitly identify example triggers that result in behavioral reactions.
 A trigger is *input* and the reaction produces *output*.
 Without input triggers a design remains static and lacks dynamism.
 It lacks life.
 There are three types of input triggers:

-1. user interaction (tap, click, hit, hover, etc.)
+1. user interaction (tap, click, hover, gesture, voice, etc.)
-2. environment (layout resizing, operating system, device sensor, etc.)
+2. environment (layout resizing, operating system, device sensors, etc.)
 3. time (delays, schedules, etc.)

 As you can imagine, the output possibilities are endless as a result of any of the above input triggers.
 This is where you get to be super creative.
 Let's hit on a few simple examples for context.